Devuno/EasyGit/README.md

 GitStatus.ps1 gets all the statuses of the repositories in the github directory

 Design goals:
   - fast to use
   - dont accdentally fudge over other repo's
   - nothing to compile
   - ability to update its self without artifacts
   - learn git

+Disclaimer: this code is not meant to be built upon or intergrated into other applications i recommend if you were to do so that you re write this from scratch. this code follows absoluteley no best practices